Fact or fiction? The truth about the Windows and Office hacks

 - 4013198 March 14, 2017—KB4013198 (OS Build 830)

-Microsoft says three exploits are unpatched in Vista and in Exchange 2007 or earlier: EnglishmanDentist, EsteemAudit, and ExplodingCannone.
-It suggests you update to Windows 7 or later and Exchange 2010 or later to protect yourself against those exploits.
+Microsoft says none of the other three exploits—EnglishmanDentist, EsteemAudit, and ExplodingCan—runs on “supported platforms,” meaning Windows 7 or later and Exchange 2010 or later.

-(The same situation was true of the CIA’s iOS and Android hacks that Shadow Brokers earlier released: Apple and Google had previously patched them.
-Clearly, Shadow Brokers got old data from its federal intrusions.)
+(The same situation was true of the feds’ iOS and Android hacks that Shadow Brokers earlier released: Apple and Google had previously patched them, so users running recent, patched versions were safe.)

 Discussion and conjecture continues on the AskWoody Lounge.